gabesullice/vagrant-ansible-cent-lamp/README.md

 ```bash
 vagrant up
 ```
-* If the provisioner didn't run, you can run:
+* If the provisioner didn't run, you can run the following.
+You can run this as often as you'd like.
 ```bash
 vagrant provision
 ```
-You can run this as often as you'd like.

 * Finally, for our other ansible playbooks to run, you will need to add this vagrant instance as an andible host.
 If `/usr/local/etc/hosts/ansible/hosts` does not already exist.
 Create it.
 ```bash